andraugust/andraugust.github.io/thermo-2.md

 ## Heat Engines

 Heat engines are systems that convert heat into work.
-In doing so they effectively transform the incoherent energy of microscopic particles into coherent macroscopic motion, like the lifting of a weight or rotation of a drive shaft.
+In doing so they effectively transform the incoherent energy of microscopic particles into coherent macroscopic motion, like lifting a weight or rotating a drive shaft.
 Heat engines always have the following components:

 * A working substance, such as a liquid or gas
 * A hot reservoir at temperature $$T_H$$ that's the source of heat energy
 * A cold reservoir at temperature $$T_C$$ that's used for dumping heat and resetting the engine
-* An engine body which provides the physical mechanism that implements the transduction
+* An engine body which provides the physical mechanism for implementing the transduction

-In the examples that follow the engine body will be a sealed container of gas (the working substance) with a weighted piston on top.
-When the gas expands or contracts the piston moves, doing work against gravity.
+In the examples that follow, the heat engine will be a sealed container of gas (the working substance) with a weighted piston on top.
+When the gas expands it does work against gravity and when it compresses it does $$PdV$$ work.

 The purpose of an engine is to output work continuously, so engines operate in a cycle starting and ending at the same point in state space before running again.
 The cycle has four stages: